What does it take to create a high-performing website?

-One of the most important parts of gathering content is to provide a thorough list of everything you need upfront.
-The easiest way to do that is have a master template which you can quickly scan through, delete the parts you don’t need and send that off to the client.
+One of the most important parts of gathering content is to provide a design checklist of everything you need upfront.
+The easiest way to do that is to have a master template which you can quickly scan through, delete the parts you don’t need and send that off to the client.

 Obviously, some jobs are highly complex and need their own list, but many jobs will fall into a fairly standard website content template.

 Below is a list of everything you’ll need from your clients for most website jobs.
 Feel free to take bits and pieces, or better yet, just grab our Google Doc templates by signing up below.

 These elements apply to all types of websites.
 Regardless of the industry/niche, you’ll need to add general information — these are relevant for both website visitors and search engines:

 - Footer widget options

 - Call to Action

 - Brief about